Chronic Pain or Illness

 — Abby Weintraub, Licensed Marriage & Family Therapist in ,

-— Sarah McGuire-Mendoza, Licensed Clinical Social Worker
+— Kylie Peele, Licensed Clinical Social Worker in Raleigh, NC

 Hi, I’m Dr. Catalina.
 I believe our sexual wellbeing is central to overall health.
 As a clinical health psychologist for the past 20 years, I’ve worked with individuals affected by the big guns – cancer, death and dying.
 Through this work, I witnessed that True Authentic Connection is what makes life worth living.
 Health impacts how we see ourselves and how we connect with others.
 I address sexual and relationship concerns for individuals and couples impacted by chronic illness